madhouseminers/control-1/README.md

 - Redis
 - PostGres

-Set up a .env file with the [database connection information](https://node-postgres.com/features/connecting#environment-variables) (e.g. PGUSER, PGPASSWORD.)
+Set up a .env file with:

+- [database connection information](https://node-postgres.com/features/connecting#environment-variables) (e.g. PGUSER, PGPASSWORD.)
+- redis connection string

+There is an example env file at .env.example.

 Run the following commands to get up and running: